-^{}ED 640 Special Topics in Elementary Education
+^{}ED 640 Special Topics in Elementary Education (3 semester hours)

 ED 620 - Advanced Studies and Research in Reading Instruction

 This course focuses on objectives, materials, strategies, and assessment for teaching reading in grades K-8.
 The course will emphasize early literacy, expanding reading power and intervention.